ItsNickBarry/fractions-rails/notes.md

 This could be done through the Rails application, but a secret API key would be needed.
 Otherwise, access database directly

 An in-game command is needed to reclaim stolen accounts.

+What if Regions and Positions could join Wars, too?
+It would make sense for the controller of a region to be able to